mr-anderson86/docker-volumemount-example/README.md

 ## Description

 This repository represents a simple Javascript web application.
-Originally taken from the very Docker `getting-started` image.
+Originally taken from the very basic Docker `getting-started` image.
 This app holds a very simple database where you can add/remove strings in it, nothing too smart.

 The purpose of this project is to show the `Docker Volume Mount` concept and use case.